 It is a short trading week as the North American stock markets are closed on Monday, February 15.
-With only four trading days to look forward to, there are only a few All Stars on tap to raise dividends this coming week.
+So if you're looking to buy Canadian stocks, you'll only have four days this week.
+There are only a few All Stars on tap to raise dividends this coming week.

 Before we jump into that, let's take a look at the action from last week's Canadian dividend stocks results.
 Of note, all figures are in Canadian dollars unless otherwise noted.